Skip to main content

 Former U.S. Attorney General (Biden administration)

-Former federal prosecutors who analyzed the new no-knock standard
+Former federal prosecutors who analyzed new risk of evidence destruction standard

 George Floyd Justice in Policing Act advocates